Com-physics/Python_for_Computational_Physics/README.md

-Throughout this project, we mostly use modules to make a program simple and efficient.
+Throughout this project, we mostly use many python modules to make a program simple and efficient.

 Most of the modules or not pre-installed in python however we can manually install with the pip command.